General Terms and Conditions of Contract for Lawyers

 4. Client’s duty to provide information and to cooperate

-4.3.
-As long as the Client-Lawyer Relationship validly exists the Client shall inform S & H about all changed or newly occurring circumstances that could be of relevance in connection with S & H ‘s work on behalf of the Client immediately after they have become known to him.
+4.2.
+As long as the Client-Lawyer Relationship validly exists the Client shall inform S & H about all changed or newly occurring circumstances that could be of relevance in connection with S & H’s work on behalf of the Client immediately after they have become known to him.

 5. Obligation to maintain secrecy; Conflict of interests

 5.1.
-S & H shall keep secret all matters confided to it and any other information which becomes known to him in his professional capacity, secrecy of which is in his Client’s interest.
+S & H shall keep secret all matters confided to it and any other information which becomes known to it in its professional capacity, secrecy of which is in his Client’s interest.

 5.2.
 S & H is entitled to ask all staff to handle matters within the scope of applicable laws and guidelines, provided that the staff has been informed about the obligation to maintain secrecy in a manner that can be evidenced.